 A fast-loading site keeps users engaged, drives higher conversion rates, and even improves search engine rankings.
 This guide will walk you through a practical approach to load testing a WordPress site hosted on Rapyd Cloud using LoadForge.

-TLDR: LoadForge has introduced enhanced file management for load tests, allowing users to upload and manage data files like CSV, JSON, and TXT, which can be integrated into scripts for more realistic, data-driven testing.
+TLDR: LoadForge has introduced enhanced file management features, enabling users to upload, create, and manage data files easily for more realistic and effective load testing.
+The system supports CSV, JSON, and TXT files, and integrates seamlessly with scripts to facilitate data-driven testing.

 •2 min read